joolfe/postman-util-lib/README.md

 - Can i test with newman and a postman collection?
 - Create a collection with the "installation" process
-- Customize a little the jeckill theme.
-  - background-image: linear-gradient(120deg, #5f5278, #ff6b37);
-- Create docs to explain how to use it
 - Play with github actions to do the work when push new versions.
 - Where could i put the bundle published correctly?? have a look and test
 - Postman version compatible with the library (just the ones i really test please )